 All outstanding stock options have performance-based vesting provisions that tie the vesting of stock options to the Company's financial performance.
-The Company's stock options vest at a rate of 50 percent when a specified diluted earnings per share target is achieved, and the remaining 50 percent when a second, higher specified diluted earnings per share target is achieved.
-Stock options granted prior to 2006 fully vest after seven years from the date of grant.
-Beginning in 2006, the seven year vesting trigger was eliminated and, as a result, options do not vest due to the passage of time but solely as a result of achievement of the financial vesting targets.
+The Company's stock options vest at a rate of 50 percent when a specified diluted earnings per share target is achieved, and the remaining 50 percent when a second, higher-specified diluted earnings per share target is achieved.
+Options do not vest due to the passage of time but solely as a result of achievement of the financial vesting targets.
 Earnings per share targets are calculated exclusive of stock-based compensation expense, net of tax.
 The diluted earnings per share targets are established at time of grant and are measured annually on December 31.
 The amount of stock-based compensation expense is based upon management's estimate of when the earnings per share targets may be achieved.
 If management's estimate of the attainment of the earnings per share targets proves to be inaccurate, the remaining amount of stock-based compensation expense could be accelerated, spread out over a longer period, or reversed.
 This may cause volatility in the recognition of stock-based compensation expense in future periods and could materially affect the Company's net income and net income per share.